 Before you add an example, keep in mind this isn't Complaining About Shows You Don't Like.
 Also, the simple act of airing the show a lot of times doesn't alone qualify it for this trope.
 The network has to go above and beyond to prop this show up constantly.

-See also Cash Cow Franchise, Hollywood Hype Machine (when this happens to actors), Creator's Pet (when this happens to characters and the fans are annoyed), Wolverine Publicity and Network Decay.
+See also Marathon Running (where whole marathons can be dedicated to a single show), Cash Cow Franchise, Hollywood Hype Machine (when this happens to actors), Creator's Pet (when this happens to characters and the fans are annoyed), Wolverine Publicity, and Network Decay.
+Network to the Rescue is a sure sign of this.
 Contrast Screwed by the Network; also sometimes the result of this trope.
 See also Network Red Headed Stepchild.

 Digimon was this for the ailing Fox Kids around the time of Digimon Adventure; the love sort of petered off by the end of Digimon Adventure 02.
 It was picked up by the network in order to compete with Pokémon on Kids' WB! and capitalize on the anime boom.
 Some Saturday mornings, Digimon would air three times.
 It supplanted Power Rangers (circa Power Rangers Lost Galaxy) as the most popular show on the block and booted the show from its long-time schedule spots (9am EST Saturdays and 4pm EST weekdays).
 This still rankles long time Power Rangers fans, as it would retroactively prove to be a foreshadowing for that series sinking even lower under Disney...

-Spanish network Antena 3 's sub-network Neo X might as well be called The Crayon Shin Chan Network, with around over 3 hours of it every day on morning, with weekends tacking in a Shinchan movie after all of that.
+Spanish network Antena 3 's sister channel Neox might as well be called The Crayon Shin Chan Network, with around over 3 hours of it every day on morning, with weekends tacking in a Shinchan movie after all of that.
 There aren't that many movies, so after a month they just loop.
-Eventually they just ditched the movies and had five hours of Shin Chan on weekends.
+Eventually they just ditched the movies and had five hours of Shin-chan on weekends.
 Sure, Spaniards love Shin-chan, but is that overkill really needed?
 Then again, Antena 3 itself has been showing two Simpson episodes a day.... for well over a decade.
 The situation eventually calmed down; now they "only" show two hours.

 For a time, Jetix would show 24 hour marathons of Pucca at the drop of a hat.